-How to track a cougar in Washington
+How catch a cougar in Washington

 The cougar is elusive, stealthy, and mysterious.
 It's also a very tricky animal to study.
 Even in a state like Washington with more than 2,000 cougars (and 7.5 million people).
 These big cats, these “American lions,” are rarely ever seen.
 So researchers have to get creative.